engineyard/ey-cookbooks-stable-v6/custom-cookbooks/le/cookbooks/custom-le/README.md

 # Logentries

 This recipe installs Logentries on Engine Yard Cloud.
-It sets the default Python to 2.7 - we've issues with Python 3.4.

 ## Installation